Start interactive tutorial

 🌱 How to start this project?

 As a student, you already have access to this system with a limited user called student.
 Your goal will be to identify that the system is vulnerable, compile and run a real exploit, and escalate your privileges to gain root access.
-This exercise simulates a realistic scenario where a local attacker, without administrative privileges, manages to fully compromise the system by exploiting a kernel vulnerability.
+This exercise simulates a realistic scenario where a local attacker, without administrative privileges, fully compromises the system by exploiting a kernel vulnerability.
 The objectives are:

 • Check the kernel version of a Linux system.